-Data entry and processing errors made at data source level are removed with automatic data editing process.
-Processing errors are possible due to inadequate automatic data editing process (overediting).
+Input and processing errors that occur at the sources are eliminated by the automatic data processing process.
+Processing errors are possible due to inadequate automatic data processing (over-processing of data).

 2.2.8.
-Imputation rate
+Imputation rate The indicator is not applicable.